pixijs/guides/docs/production/performance-tips.md

 - Only optimize when you need to!
 PixiJS can handle a fair amount of content off the bat
 - Be mindful of the complexity of your scene.
 The more objects you add the slower things will end up
 - Order can help, for example sprite / graphic / sprite / graphic is slower than sprite / sprite / graphic / graphic
 - Some older mobile devices run things a little slower.
-Passing in the option `contextAlpha: useContextAlpha` and `antialias: false` to the Renderer or Application can help with performance
+Passing in the option `useContextAlpha: false` and `antialias: false` to the Renderer or Application can help with performance
 - Culling, is disabled by default as its often better to do this at an application level or set objects to be `cullable = true`.
 If you are GPU it will improve performance, if you are CPU bound - it will degrade performance

 ### Sprites